lrodziewicz/backbone-asterisk/README.md

 ### Disposing views

 Child views are automatically disposed on parents view remove.
-To define custom dispose method you can simply add `onDispose` method.
+To define custom dispose behaviour you can simply add `onDispose` method.
+It will be automatically called on remove.

 ```javascript
 var view = BaseView.extend({